 Generic place names

 Lower case is preferred.
 Examples: in the bookstore, at the library, inside the museum, on the quad.
-Lower case is also preferred for buildings and spaces on campus that have no true proper name, such as: the baseball field, the cottages, the soccer field, and the tennis and track offices.
+Lower case is also preferred for buildings and spaces on campus that have no true proper name, such as: the baseball field, the soccer field, and the tennis and track offices.

 Named buildings and spaces